-Bruno: Very true.
-I have faced a lot of resistance from CEOs, directors, from managers, and they told me what matters in business is profit.
-What we are talking about is compassion – compassion sounds a bit soft.
-We have to achieve objectives that are quantifiable, that can be measured up, can be counted.
+Bruno: That’s true, I have faced a lot of resistance from CEOs, directors, from managers, and they told me ‘what matters in business is profit.’
+But what I am talking about is compassion – compassion sounds a bit soft.
+Of course, we have to achieve objectives that are quantifiable, that can be measured up, can be counted.
 For example, profit, market share, sales.
-And I told them that the quantitative aspects of business are important.
+And yes, I told them that the quantitative aspects of business are important.
 What can be measured?
 What can be counted?
-But a very famous thinker has said – “not everything that counts can be counted and not everything that can be counted, count”.
+But a very famous thinker once said – “not everything that counts can be counted and not everything that can be counted, counts”.

-So we have to understand that there are qualitative aspects of the business.
-What cannot be measured?
+So we have to understand that there are qualitative aspects of the business, and those are the things that cannot be measured.
 For example, compassion, empathy, support, care, and generosity.
 And I told these leaders that business is about human beings.
 You cannot succeed without human beings.
 I’m paraphrasing a very famous thinker – “No company is an Island.”

 No company can succeed on its own.
 Companies – taking into account the famous management guru, Stephen Covey – “companies are interdependent”.
 They depend on suppliers.
 They depend on employees.
 They depend on community members.
 They depend on the customer.
-So when a company treats all the stakeholders, individuals, and groups with interest in our organization in a compassionate way – according to a very famous social psychology principle, the law of reciprocity.
-When you treat others in a compassionate way, they tend to support you in return.
-Instead, when you treat them in a very non-compassionate way, they tend to withdraw.
+So when a company treats all the stakeholders, individuals, and groups with interest in our organization in a compassionate way.
+According to a social psychology principle which is the law of reciprocity -when you treat others in a compassionate way, they tend to support you in return.
+On the flip side, when you treat them in a very non-compassionate way, they tend to withdraw.
 They tend not to cooperate.
 They tend to choose other companies.
 Employees will try to look for other job opportunities.
 Customers will look for other companies.

-You are being, not only recognizing your own emotion and expressing them overtly, but you are being compassionate.
-You’re being caring with others.
-And others tend to act in return – in the same way, in a reciprocal way.
-So this is very important because the building block of any business is the human being.
+You are not only recognizing your own emotion and expressing them overtly, but you are being compassionate.
+You’re being caring with others and others tend to act in return – in the same way, in a reciprocal way.
+So this is very important because the building block of any business is the people behind and beyond it.

 I always tell my clients that we have to ask ourselves very important questions.
-Is this business decision benefiting all stakeholders that are related directly or indirectly to our company?
-If not, we have to rethink this decision because it’s not compassionate.
+Is this business decision going to benefit all the stakeholders that are related directly or indirectly to our company?
+If not, we have to rethink that decision because it’s not compassionate.